JanKleprlik/Vimal/README.md

 ### Timer
 I have decided not to add a progress bar for the script execution as it seemed very distracting and did not fit to the UI in my opinion.
 I have added a timer that estimates the time left before the script runs are finished.

-List of features I have added because I thought they should be included:
+### List of features I have added because I thought they should be included:
 - [x] Upload script from file.
 - [x] Save script into file.
 - [x] Browser-like keyboard control of tabs (`CTRL + W`, `CTRL + T`, `CTRL + 1-9`)

-List of features that are implemented but are disabled because I was not able to throughtfully test them:
+### List of features that are implemented but are disabled because I was not able to throughtfully test them:
 - [ ] Light and Dark mode support.
 - [ ] Multiple language support.
 - [ ] Adding new tabs for different scripts.
 > Last feature can actually be accessed using keyboard shortcuts.
+But tabs will not contain editable pages.
 ## What could be improved
-Some of the UI elements could be defitely improved.
-For example highlighting text in the script pane is not ideal.
+- In short some of the UI elements could be defitely improved.
+For example highlighting with mouse text in the script pane is not ideal.
+- I did not have enough time to test the application fully.
+I am aware of some bugs that may result in the application not working as expected.
+- The support for *Swift* is not fully implemented yet.
+Only the syntax highlighting is working but the scripts can not be executed (this may result in the application not working as expected).
+- Create my own branding and not use *Kotlin* logo would be nice.